 |PE Naval Architecture and Marine Engineering||12||33%||P&P||Once per year|

 |PE Nuclear||2||50%||CBT||Once per year|

 |PE Petroleum||30||27%||CBT||Once per year|

-It is easier to start Preparation for the PE exam a couple of weeks before than to cram all the material just a few days before the exam.
-The latter exhausts you and leaves you with incomplete studying, and more stress, and ultimately impacts your performance in the exam.
+It is easier to start Preparation for PE exam a couple of weeks before than to cram all the material just a few days before the exam.
+The latter exhaust you and leave you with uncompleted studying, more stress, and ultimately impact your performance in the exam.
 Therefore you should start studying a little ahead of time so that you can prepare better.
 It is necessary that you brainstorm effectively and figure out what areas you need to work on more and assign more time for those subjects.
 You can also take help from seniors and teachers or study for FE online.
-Moreover, you should practice PE practice problems in abundance and complete as many of them as possible.
+Moreover, you should practice free PE practice problems in abundance and complete as many of them as possible.

 PE Exam Prerequisites

 The Prerequisites for all Exams of PE are: